zacherikson/jwt-pizza/peerTest.md

 | Description   | SQL injection.
 Rewrote all user data to be email=hacker@jwt.com and password=p.
 Now hacker@jwt.com is admin and no one else has access. |
 | Images        |                                     |
 | Corecctions   | Sanitize user inputs in updateUser function |

+## Learnings

+One thing we learned about was the importance of sanitizing user inputs.
+SQL Injections are dangerous but they can be prevented by using proper protocols.
+There are already some safety nets built in to the js library mysql2 to prevent SQL attacks, but it's still possible.
+For example, you cannot have multiple queries in a single line.
+Doing "UPDATE user.....; DROP TABLE user; -- " would not work.
+However, you could ignore trying to drop a table and just alter the user data.
+If you properly sanitize user inputs, then this is completely avoided.